 The good people at Facebook have developed a fastcgi replacement for PHP-FPM called HHVM.
 HHVM is a just in time bytecode compiler that they say increases performance of web applications by as much as 10x.
 Anything that makes promises like this is immediately going to get my attention so I decided to try it out.
-Continue reading “Project Titanicarus: HHVM makes PHP insanely fast”
+Continue reading “Project Titanicarus: Fastest PHP server in the west”

 2 years ago I was on the way to lunch with a friend, as I was arriving I went to call him and I realised that the conference call I was on that morning had left me with a flat battery.
 I was pissed!
 Continue reading “The GodCharger Story”

 One of my favourite apps had a security incident this week.
 Buffer is a social media management tool that allows you to schedule posts into a “buffer” that posts on a predetermined schedule so you aren’t bombarding people with all your content at once.
 Its a great app and I’ve been using it for over a year.

 One of the things that differentiates the buffer experience from competing products is that their management team are AMAZING communicators.
 They haven’t lost touch with who they are as things have grown and this weeks experience is no exception.
 Buffers handling of what could be a fatal experience for a startup is an awesome example of why they are going to be very very successful in the future.
 Continue reading “How to handle a tech security incident”

 Email servers.. the bane of every sysadmins existence.
 The second something goes wrong with an email server, you’re guaranteed to get 100 phone calls and people dropping by your office to say “My emails aren’t working”.
 This is one part of your hosting infrastructure you want to get right.